taylorcornwall766/weak/documentation/user-stories/user_stories.md

 ### Demo User

-* As an unregistered and unauthorized user, I would like an easy to find and clear button on both the `/signup` and `/login` pages to allow me to visit the site as a guest without signing up or logging in.
+* As an unregistered and unauthorized user, I would like an easy to find and clear button on the landing page to allow me to visit the site as a guest without signing up or logging in.
-  * When I'm on either the `/signup` or `/login` pages:
+  * When I'm on the landing page:
-    * I can click on a Demo User button for either a certified demo profile or a regular user profile to log me in and allow me access the site's functionality based off the user's permissions.
+    * I can click on a Demo User button for demo profile or  sign up as regular user profile or open a modal to log me in and allow me access the site's functionality.

 ### Log Out